 Flexible Custom Workflows

-More Features for B2B eCommerce
+More B2B eCommerce Features

-You probably don’t need to have all the B2B eCommerce features in your platform from Day 1 but being flexible enough to deliver on customer feature requests is one of the greatest B2B features in itself.
-So, make sure your B2B eCommerce solution or platform can rise to the challenge whenever the time comes.
-As a frame of reference, consider what B2B eCommerce features OroCommerce provides to its users.
+It’s key to choose a B2B eCommerce solution or platform that can rise to the challenge whenever the time comes.
+As a frame of reference, consider the B2B eCommerce features OroCommerce provides to its users.